Hundreds of Beavers: Development and pre-production

+The second act of Hundreds of Beavers was designed to be like watching a let's play video.
+Cheslik stated that the audience "actually watch Ryland play the whole video game".
+Jean's progression and improvement in the film evokes systems used in role-playing video games.
+GameSpot noted that the merchant's shop operated like those in The Legend of Zelda and that the video game features in the film were not used as a joke, but to convey information.
+Jean climbs trees in the same way that Mario on the Nintendo Entertainment System does.
+The sequence of Jean sneaking around the beaver dam was noted by GameSpot to be similar to the Ratchet & Clank and Oddworld series.

+Tews has described Lake Michigan Monster, Hundreds of Beavers and his forthcoming film, I Have a Bomb!, as a "punk rock indie film trilogy".

+Production and post-production

 The film was shot in black-and-white and had a budget of $150,000.
 Initial fundraising was sufficient to film the first act, which was shot over the course of three to four weeks.
 This footage was then shown to other investors, whose financing allowed the remainder of the film to be shot.
-It was filmed over the course of twelve weeks by a six-person crew using a Panasonic GH5, which filmed it in 1080p, in winter in 2019 and 2020.
+It was filmed over the course of twelve weeks during the winter of 2019–2020.
+The film's six-person crew used a Panasonic GH5 at a video resolution of 1080p.
+Nine weeks of filming was done in Stephenson, Michigan, and the northern Wisconsin towns of Manitowish Waters, Pembine, and Superior.
 The crew stayed at a cabin in Manitowish Waters.
-Nine weeks of filming was done in Stephenson, Michigan, and the northern Wisconsin towns of Manitowish Waters, Pembine, and Superior.